errortax/Menu/README.md

 # Netflix-clone
-A cloned website using CSS and HTML
+Menu created using CSS and HTML